everettbu/Calendar-DSL/README.md

 sbt run
 ```

-5. Open the HTML file in your web
+5. Open the HTML file in your web-browser to view the output calendar.

 ## Output